Pre-requisites: Grade 9 to 10

 Note: Students are required to sign up for a free Google Account and a Scratch Account for this course.
 This means that student data will be stored on international servers outside Canada and therefore might not be fully protected under the Freedom of Information and Protection of Privacy Act.

-Assignments: Students are provided a sufficient amount of class time to complete their assignments.
+Assignments: Students are provided a sufficient amount of time in class and at home to complete their assignments.
 This allows the teacher to give instant and on-going feedback; the teacher expects nothing less than quality end-products.